-All emergency equipment must be tested and maintained to ensure that it is functioning in the event of an emergency, and emergency response agencies) and local hospitals.
+- All emergency equipment must be tested and maintained to ensure that it is functioning in the event of an emergency, and - Arrangements must be made with local emergency responders (police, sheriff, fire and other emergency response agencies) and local hospitals.
 These arrangements must include information on the types and quantities of hazardous wastes handled at the facility with the associated properties, the layouts of the facility, the places personnel would normally be working, entrances to roads inside the facility, and possible evacuation routes as well as injuries and illnesses that could result from fires, explosions, or releases at the facility.
 These coordination agreements must be documented, and the documentation kept on-site.
 To ensure that you have adequate documentation on-site, we suggest you send all correspondence by certified mail, return-receipt.
 Some local emergency authorities are accepting emergency arrangements via electronic filing (e.g., E-Plan).
 If your local emergency authority prefers to have arrangements made electronically, check with your Environmental Specialist to ensure this will be adequate to meet the requirements.
 (See the